 Who would benefit: Since it has such wide appeal, granite countertops are desired by a wide variety of homeowners.

 Pros: Granite is durable and resistant to stains, scratches, and heat.
 It is easy to clean and doesn’t require much maintenance.
 There are many colors and patterns to choose from and it holds its value well.

 Cons: Can be expensive and difficult to repair if damaged.
 May need sealant applied 1-2 times a year.

 Price: $45 to $175 per square foot

-Quartz countertops are man-made and created through a manufacturing process that makes it durable and resistant to scratches.
-What makes quartz so appealing is that it has a wide variety of textures, colors and patterns.
+Quartz countertops are man-made and created through a manufacturing process that makes them durable and resistant to scratches.
+What makes quartz so appealing is that it has a wide variety of textures, colors, and patterns.